mahmudul9/practise1/README.md

 # hello
-## I practise github on command for first time
+## I'm practicing GitHub through Command for the first time